baytelman/FBRemoteNibLoader/README.md

 * Confim this doesn't get rejected by Apple.
 * Get an entire bundle (images included).
 * Update the images fetching mechanism, so if you get updated images in a downloaded bunch, use them in both new and OLD xib files.

+## Author

+Felipe Baytelman, felipe.baytelman@gmail.com

+## License

+FBRemoteNibLoader is available under the MIT license.
+See the LICENSE file for more info.